charles8191/rocky-bootc-gnome/README.md

 Calcite is a simple Rocky-based base image, à la [Silverblue](https://quay.io/fedora/fedora-silverblue).
 You can use it for making your own operating system or just add your applications, or even use it as is if you are adventurous.

+## Image

+The image is published as a GitHub Package.

 ## ISO

 An ISO is available as a GitHub Actions workflow build artifact.